-Do this every morning for 5 minutes and you should notice a difference in skin tone and softness within a few days.
+Do this every day for just five minutes and you should notice a difference in skin tone and softness within a few days.
 And remember: it is best to dry brush skin when it’s dry; wet skin is more sensitive and you run the risk of thread veins.

 Have you ever tried dry brushing?